CVRL/Annotation-Tool/README.md

 Data upload via web interface if not possible yet, so the data needs to be mounted inside the container.

+If you have the images in the same machine, just put them in the expected location `data/dataset/` by creating a symbolic link (below) or just moving your data.

+> `ln -s    $MY_DATASET_LOCATION    $(pwd)/data/dataset`

-Your dataset directory should contain:
+Your `data/dataset/` directory should contain:
 + A directory named `images` with all the image files.
 + A file named `metadata.csv` with the corresponding metadata.

-If you have the images in the same machine, just put them in the expected location `data/dataset/` by creating a symbolic link (below) or just moving your data.

-> `ln -s    $MY_DATASET_LOCATION    $(pwd)/data/dataset`

 If your dataset is remote (cloud or another computer), you might want to start using `dvc`.
 Check the [Integrating DVC](#5.-integrating-dvc) session below.